OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-FreeSurfer/master/Figs/freesurfer_image_from_net.png )

 Important note on Data privacy: The fsurf tool is not HIPPA compliant.
 Images must be anonymized and deidentified before submission.
-See the section `How to deface images` at the end of this tutorial.
+See the section `How to anonymize images` at the end of this tutorial.

 ##  Initial Setup